FCC licensing for GMRS and LMR radios

 How do I apply for an LMR License?

-The easiest solution to acquire your LMR license is to utilize your friendly neighborhood radio depot experts and let us deal with getting through the bureaucratic wall to get you set up.
-We already have working relationships Frequency Coordinators that can get the process done as quickly and painlessly as possible.
+The easiest solution to acquire your LMR license is to use your friendly neighborhood radio depot experts and let us deal with getting through the bureaucratic wall to get you set up.
+We already have working relationships with Frequency Coordinators that can get the process done as quickly and painlessly as possible.

 Do I have to get a license before I can buy a GMRS radio?